microsoft/DeepSpeed/docs/_tutorials/accelerator-abstraction-interface.md

 ```

 # Run DeepSpeed model on different accelerators
-[link](accelerator-setup-guide.md) provides a guide on how to setup different accelerators for DeepSpeed.
+[Accelerator Setup Guide](accelerator-setup-guide.md) provides a guide on how to setup different accelerators for DeepSpeed.
 It also comes with simple example how to run deepspeed for different accelerators.
 The following guides are provided:
 1. Run DeepSpeed model on CPU
 2. Run DeepSpeed model on XPU